 Homeowners Refinancing With Judgment

-- Worst case scenario, you may need to enter into a payment plan with the judgment creditor and make three payments to them for you to be able to proceed with refinancing.
+- Worst case scenario, borrower may need to enter into a written payment plan with the judgment creditor and make three payments to them for them to be able to proceed with refinancing

 Collection Accounts Can Become Judgments

-- Although under FHA guidelines, a mortgage loan applicant can qualify for a mortgage loan with unsatisfied collection accounts with credit balances, many mortgage lenders have overlays that unpaid collection accounts need to be paid in full for a mortgage loan application to proceed
+- Although under FHA guidelines, a mortgage loan applicant can qualify for a mortgage loan with unsatisfied collection accounts with credit balances, many lenders have overlays that unpaid collection accounts need to be paid in full for a mortgage loan application to proceed